Project title

 Expected outputs enabled by participation in ABLeS

 A public ADAPTS platform, featuring computational workflows developed on GitHub, and freely accessible datasets available for researchers and clinicians to analyse the temporal adaptation of therapeutics used in DMG treatment.
 The machine learning models trained on these data are anticipated to inform the clinical management of DMG patients by suggesting a temporal and sequential treatment plan tailored to each patient’s tumour biology in real-time using non-invasive blood profiling.
-Our goal is to publish our findings in high-impact journals such as Cancer Cell.
+Our goal is to publish our findings in high-impact journals such as Nature and Cancer Cell.

 These details have been provided by project members at project initiation.
 For more information on the project, please consult the contact(s) or project links above.